Leave Encashment Dilemma: Should It Be Based on Full Salary or Just the Basic?

 Neural

-Leave Encashment policy differs from company to company, there's no fixed pattern on which component an employee should be paid but majority of companies pay on Per day gross basis and again the leave encashment amount is also taxable in case the yearly package goes beyond tax exemption bracket.
+Leave encashment policy differs from company to company; there's no fixed pattern on which component an employee should be paid.
+However, the majority of companies pay on a per-day gross basis.
+Additionally, the leave encashment amount is also taxable if the yearly package exceeds the tax exemption bracket.

 umakanthan53

-I do agree with the contention that there is no statutory compulsion to give leave encashment while the employee is in service.
-But on termination of employment, payment of salary for the no of days of EL at the credit is the statutory obligation and it forms part of the F&F Settlement.
+I do agree with the contention that there is no statutory compulsion to provide leave encashment while the employee is in service.
+However, on termination of employment, payment of salary for the number of days of earned leave at the credit is a statutory obligation, and it forms part of the Full and Final Settlement.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute